3oheme/3oheme.github.com/_posts/2013-07-13-instagram-raping-my-pictures.markdown

 <p><a class="before-and-after" style="background-size: cover; background-image: url('/images/instagram_raping_my_pictures_after.png')" href="/images/instagram_raping_my_pictures.png"><img class="full-width-image" src="/images/instagram_raping_my_pictures_before.png" title="Before and after my picture was uploaded to Instagram" />
 </a></p>

-Before and hover for after.
+Mouse hover for before and after.
 Or just click for full screen.
-Or just [see the photo as it appears in Instagram](http://instagram.com/p/boHqmuEMSn/).
+Or simply [see the photo as it appears in Instagram](http://instagram.com/p/boHqmuEMSn/).

 Taken with a Nexus4, cropped and processed in Instagram and no other editing programs involved.